 How I set up a treasure hunt: I write the last clue first that leads to the present and hide the present there, then I write the next clue before that and hide that clue, then the one before that – working backwards until I have a beginning clue to put into an envelope.
-This year we gave James a Magic Kit (perfect for an 8 year old, he’s been too cute with it so far…), so I had fun with the magic theme by making his clues on the backs of playing card.
+This year we gave our son a Magic Set (Amazon affilaite) (perfect for an 8 year old, he’s been too cute with it so far…), so I had fun with the magic theme by making his clues on the backs of playing card.
 It doesn’t take long.
 And if you don’t want to write clues you can also try the fun hot/cold idea below.

 Do you have golden birthdays?
 When you turn the same age as the day of your birthday, like turning 8 on the 8th?

 Rachel: I have a treasure hunt game for them to find their presents in the morning…Eg…”go to the sweetest place in the house”…they would then find the next clue near the sugar bowl..it would then have another clue etc. etc. I would do this about 10 times before the final reveal of where the presents are.
 Sometimes there would be presents along the way with the next clue taped to it.

 Megan: My Mom started playing hot cold with my gifts.
 She would hide them all over the house.
 I used to love this and it makes the opening of gifts last longer.
 I’m excited to do this with my son when he’s older.

 This can be made of fabric or felt (you can find adorable fabric crowns on Etsy.)
 Or you can simply make one out of paper.
 It could even be a birthday party activity – you cut out the crowns and let the kids decorate.